A Disaster is Coming! A 20-Point Checklist to Get You Prepared for the Next Disaster!

 6. Gather your cold-weather clothing.
 If it is winter and you could lose power, you want to be able to stay warm.
 Make sure you have stocking caps, gloves, scarves, warm shoes and socks, coats, boots, and lots of layers to stay warm.
 In case of a nuclear war or an exploding volcano, you might have to worry about the resulting ash cloud which would keep your climate considerably cooler.

 7. Be prepared to stay in one room.
-Ideally, you only want to heat one room when having to use auxiliary heat.
-Be ready to seal off a room by hanging heavy blankets over open doorways and having emergency supplies in that room.
+Ideally, you want to heat only one room when using auxiliary heat.
+Be ready to seal off a room by hanging heavy blankets over open doorways and keeping emergency supplies in it.
 Add extra seating by moving chairs or couches into that room for everyone’s comfort.

 9. Make a plan for your pets.
 If you need to bring them in, make a plan for that and add extra water to your preps for those pets.
 You need to have a safe place for them.
 They are your responsibility and leaving them to fend for themselves is not a good plan.
-If you have to leave your home, be ready to take them with you with a pet carrier, food, water, and leashes.
+If you have to leave your home, be ready to take them with you in a pet carrier and have food, water, and leashes in a tote or bag.

 11. Check your batteries, flashlights, and radios.
 Make sure you have plenty of batteries for your flashlights.
-Some flashlights take AA, AAA, C, and D batteries depending on the size of the flashlight.
-A lot of your LED lanterns take batteries too.
+Some flashlights take AA, AAA, C, or D batteries, depending on the flashlight’s size.
+Many of your LED lanterns use batteries, too.
 You also need a dependable radio to listen to the news and for any emergency alerts.
 Make sure you have batteries for that too.
 Also, make sure all your flashlights and radios are currently working.

 13. Get everyone home if possible.
-If your spouse or yourself is at work, you should be heading home and doing what you can to get ready.
+If you or your spouse is at work, you should head home and do what you can to get ready.
 If your kids are at daycare or school, get them home or keep them home.
-You want everyone at home when a disaster is about to strike.
-You don’t want to worry about everyone and you will need the help getting ready.
+You want everyone at home when a disaster is imminent.
+You don’t want to worry about everyone, and you will need help getting ready.

 15. Secure or store everything that is outside inside.
 Put your cars and bicycles inside if possible.
 All your lawn/patio/porch furniture should be put away or stored inside.
 All your outdoor plants should be brought in.
-Your grill should be put in the garage, but in a spot that it can be used easily.
-Anything that could be become a projectile outside should be put away.
-Usually, most bad weather can bring high winds that will blow your outdoor things into another building or your home.
+Your grill should be put in the garage, but in a spot where it can be used easily.
+Anything that could become a projectile outside should be put away.
+Usually, bad weather brings high winds that can blow your outdoor items into another building or your home.
 You want to eliminate as many problems as possible and having a patio chair through your window would definitely cause more problems.

 17. Make that last trip to the store if you have time.
 As preppers, we would like to think we have everything covered.
 However, that last-minute trip to the store might not hurt.
-You can grab more water, food, batteries, and any holes you found getting ready for the disaster.
-If you only have a few hours before the disaster, I would skip the store trip unless it is an absolute emergency.
+You can grab more water, food, batteries, and any missing supplies.
+If you only have a few hours before the disaster, I would skip the trip to the store unless it is an absolute emergency.
 The stores will likely be cleaned out anyway.

 18. Get some extra cash to have after the disaster.
 If you have time before the disaster, grab some cash.
-You don’t know if you will need it or not, but you likely don’t want to be without it.
-At least $100 would be ideal to have on hand but get the amount of money you can afford and be comfortable with.
+You don’t know whether you will need it, but you likely don’t want to be without it.
+At least $100 would be ideal to have on hand, but get the amount you can afford and feel comfortable with.

 20. Assign everyone a chore or responsibility that they are in charge of.
-Getting through a disaster is mostly about survival, but one person should not be doing all the work.
+Getting through a disaster is mostly about survival, but no single person should do all the work.
 Everyone can pitch in and make life a little more bearable for everyone during a disaster.
 There is plenty for everyone to do before, during, and after a disaster.
 Give everyone something to do.

 This is a basic checklist.
 Some of you will not have to worry about all these things.
 Some of you will have more to worry about than these things.
 I would print out this checklist and personalize it for yourself to develop your own plan.
 While you will be worrying about these things leading up to a disaster, a lot of this checklist can be done long before any disaster hits.